Reading & Resources

 Non Violent Civil Disobedience is an art and a science and this short letter is a useful explanation about its purpose to facilitate negotiation and transformation.
 It was written while Martin Luther King Jr was in jail and still has relevance to how we act today.

-LEARNING FROM THE YOUR RIGHTS AT WORK CAMPAIGN
+LESSONS FROM THE YOUR RIGHTS AT WORK CAMPAIGN IN AUSTRALIA

 The Australian Labor Movement ran one of the most extraordinary field and communications campaigns in response to an unprecedented legislative threat.
 This article, and Muir’s book “Worth Fighting For” document that struggle.